-If you know the area in which you want to live, try an on-foot survey to identify any properties that appear empty and suitable for your needs.
-It is worth noting though that not every property that looks neglected is actually unoccupied!
+If you know the area in which you want to live, try an on-foot survey to identify any properties that appear empty – although it’s worth noting that not every property that looks neglected is actually empty.

 Estate Agents and Auction Houses

-There’s also a few websites which advertise building land for sale, often with an empty home already on it:
+There are a few websites which advertise building land for sale, some of which may already include an empty property:

 Details of historic, mainly empty buildings which have been neglected and are in need of repair can be found through Save Britain’s Heritage

 This is a little known piece of legislation from the Local Government and Planning Land Act 1980.
 A PROD allows an individual to encourage a public landowner to take action over derelict publicly-owned land or even be compelled to put it up for sale.

 Finding the owner

 It is sometimes difficult to establish who owns an empty property, as not all properties have been registered with Land Registry, or are liable for Council Tax.

 Here are other methods you could try to identify the owner of an empty home: